 Quick Video Tutorial (Step-by-Step)

 - Use a bigger mug than you think.
 The batter rises as it cooks.
-An 8-12 oz mug or ramekin gives it room to puff up without overflowing.
+An 8 to 12 oz mug or ramekin gives it room to puff up without overflowing.
 I've cleaned batter off my microwave more than once.

 - Pull it at 50 seconds to check.
-If the top still looks wet, give it 10 more seconds - but once it looks set on top, it's done.
+If the top still looks wet, give it 10 more seconds.
+Once it looks set on top, it's done.
 Every extra 10 seconds past that turns it rubbery.

 - Eat it warm, straight from the mug.
-It's best within 2-3 minutes of coming out of the microwave.
+It's best within 2 to 3 minutes of coming out of the microwave.
 The texture firms up as it cools and isn't the same reheated.

 Why Your Protein Mug Cake Didn't Work (and How to Fix It)

-I've run into every one of these problems while testing this recipe - here's how to fix each one:
+I've run into every one of these while testing this recipe.
+Here's how to fix each one:

 - Dry or rubbery.
 Almost always one of two things: you overcooked it (start checking at 50 seconds, not 60), or you're using a protein powder that doesn't bake well.
 If the cook time is right and it's still dry, try switching brands.

 - Gummy or flat.
 This is a protein powder problem.
-Collagen and beef protein don't have the structure to bake into a cake - switch to whey or pea protein.
+Collagen and beef protein don't have the structure to bake into a cake, so switch to whey or pea protein.

 - Too dense.
-Usually from overmixing or packing too much oat flour.
+Usually, it's from overmixing or packing too much oat flour.
 Whisk just until the batter is smooth, and measure oat flour by spooning it into the cup and leveling off.

 - Undercooked in the middle.
 Microwaves vary.
-Cook in 10-second intervals until the center just sets - a tiny bit of softness is fine, it firms up as it cools.
+Cook in 10-second intervals until the center just sets.
+A little softness is fine; it firms up as it cools.

 How to Store & Meal Prep

-- Great for busy days: I do this all the time for quick breakfasts or post-workout snacks-it takes less than a minute.
+- Great for busy mornings: I do this all the time for quick breakfasts and post-workout snacks.
+Less than a minute from jar to mug.

-Use one you actually enjoy the flavor of - it's the main taste in the cake.
+Use one whose flavor you actually like, since it's the main taste in the cake.
 I use Kono Nutrition vanilla whey, which bakes soft and fluffy.
-Whey usually yields a lighter, fluffier texture, while plant-based options (pea, brown rice, or a blend) are slightly denser but still work well.
-Avoid collagen and beef protein - they don't have the structure to bake into a cake and will turn out gummy and flat.
+Whey usually gives a lighter, fluffier texture, while plant-based options (pea, brown rice, or a blend) come out slightly denser but still work well.
+Avoid collagen and beef protein.
+They don't have the structure to bake into a cake and turn out gummy and flat.

-Yes - this recipe is already vegan and eggless as written.
-Just use a plant-based protein powder and a non-dairy milk like almond, oat, or soy.
+It's easy to make vegan.
+The recipe is already eggless, so just use a plant-based protein powder, a non-dairy milk like almond, oat, or soy, and dairy-free chocolate chips.
 No egg substitute needed.

 Yes.
-Bake at 350°F (175°C) for 12-15 minutes in an oven-safe ramekin, or until set in the center.
-The microwave is faster, but both work well.
+Bake at 350°F (175°C) in an oven-safe ramekin for 12 to 15 minutes, or until the center is set.
+The microwave is faster, but both work.

-Yes - use chocolate protein powder plus 1 tablespoon of cocoa powder for a richer, brownie-like flavor.
-You can also add chocolate chips on top.
+Yes.
+Use chocolate protein powder plus 1 tablespoon cocoa powder for a richer, brownie-like flavor.
+Add a few chocolate chips on top, too.

-Two main causes: overcooking (start checking at 50 seconds, not 60) or using a protein powder that doesn't bake well (collagen and beef protein are the main culprits).
-Try reducing the cook time first, and if that doesn't fix it, switch brands.
+Two main causes: overcooking (start checking at 50 seconds, not 60) or a protein powder that doesn't bake well (collagen and beef protein are the usual culprits).
+Reduce the cook time first, and if that doesn't fix it, switch brands.

-Not really - protein powder is what gives this mug cake its structure and high-protein content without needing eggs.
-If you want a similar high-protein option without protein powder, try my 2-minute fluffy microwave-baked oats recipe instead.
+Not really.
+The protein powder is what gives this mug cake its structure and high protein without needing eggs.
+For a similar high-protein option without it, try my 2-minute fluffy microwave-baked oats recipe instead.

 More High-Protein Recipes to Try